 I created these video explanations below to present my portfolio projects in a more engaging presentation with my own comments for your review.
 I also created these videos because many of the projects I create are property of a University or company that have been asked not to publically showcase.
 If you would like to discuss any of these projects privately, I'll be happy to share what I can.

-Much of my work these past few years has been devoted to writing textbooks with Wynn Press.
-I also maintain the Wynn Press web site and contribute as much as I can to the blog with thoughts and inspirational posts for student designers.
+Much of my work between 2008 and 2012 was devoted to writing textbooks with Wynn Press.
+I maintained the Wynn Press web site and contributed as much as I could to the blog with thoughts and inspirational posts for student designers.

-My textbooks have been adopts by over 15 schools to date.
+My textbooks were adopts by over 15 schools.

 Art Institute Online

-Since 2007 (and as recent as 2015), I have worked with Argosy University, Art Institute Online, and South University creating unique and engaging projects as recent.
+From 2007 to as recent as 2015, I have worked with Argosy University, Art Institute Online, and South University creating unique and engaging projects as recent.
 I have applied my screen capture and recorded voice work to create detailed tutorials specific for online classes.
 I have created numerous Flash animation projects that help demonstrate specific lessons visually (like teaching how to solve college algebra equations), as well XML driven Flash templates for easy content updates later by the course developers.
-Unfortunately, do to the NDA agreement I have with these schools, I have not yet been given permission to publicly showcase these projects.
+Unfortunately, due to the NDA agreement I have with these schools, I have not yet been given permission to publicly showcase these projects.

 These three examples are basic game concepts I developed in order to help students learning code see how they can apply their new programming skills in different ways.

 Dodge the Dot